Income tax Dates

 - set our own allocation for tax purposes

-- reassess any incorrect GST or income tax returns (whichever applies for either side).
+- reassess any incorrect GST or income tax returns (whichever applies):

 This can take a while and can lead to a tax bill for either side.
-It’s best to get it right from the start.
+It’s best to talk early with a tax professional to make sure you get the details of your sale right from the start.

 Jesse sells his business ‘Capital Coffee Roastery’ to Connall for $200,000.
-It’s a mixed-supply sale made up of taxable, non-taxable and depreciable assets.
+It’s a sale made up of taxable and non-taxable assets.

-The business is being sold as a going concern and meets the GST requirements, so is zero-rated for GST – neither side pays nor receives GST on the sale.
+The business is being sold as a going concern and meets the GST requirements, so the supply is zero-rated for GST – neither side pays nor receives GST on the sale.

-Jesse and Connall work together along with their accountants and professional tax advisors to allocate the sale/purchase price to each type of asset.
-Based on market value, they agree that:
+Jesse and Connall work together along with their accountants and tax advisors to allocate the sale/purchase price to each type of asset.
+Based on market value, they both agree that the:

-- the coffee beans, bags and other trading stock are worth $30,000 – these are taxable (revenue) assets
+- coffee beans, bags, and other trading stock are worth $30,000 – these are taxable (revenue) assets

-- the factory and roasting equipment are worth $70,000 – these are depreciable assets
+- factory and roasting equipment are worth $70,000 – these are depreciable (capital) assets

-- the business’s good reputation to its customers (goodwill) is agreed to be worth the remaining $100,000 – these are non-taxable (capital) assets.
+- business’s good reputation to its customers (goodwill) is agreed to be worth the remaining $100,000 – this is a non-taxable (capital) asset.

-As the buyer, Connall can claim $30,000 as an expense in his income tax return.
+As the buyer, Connall can claim $30,000 as an expense in his income tax return for the trading stock.
 He can also claim depreciation on the $70,000 factory and roasting equipment.

-Neither Jesse nor Connall will pay tax or can claim expenses for the $100,000 allocated to goodwill.
+Neither Jesse nor Connall will declare income or claim expenses for the $100,000 allocated to business goodwill.